 Local AI is more about the way it's designed than the features it offers.
 It changes where computation happens, how data is handled, and who controls the execution environment.
 These changes can impact things like trust assumptions, operational constraints, and the types of tasks that can be done comfortably.

-As these large language models become more available, they offer an alternative to cloud-based systems for users who value autonomy, privacy and offline capability.
+As these local LLM models become more available, they offer an alternative to cloud-based systems for users who value autonomy, privacy and offline capability.
 It's easier to know when this approach is appropriate if you understand how local AI works in practice.

 Rather than treating local models as a separate technical setup, some modern tools apply this architecture directly inside everyday applications.
 Sigma Eclipse is an example of this approach in practice.
 When activated in a browser, the model runs on the user's device and can be used for tasks such as summarising web pages, drafting text, organising information or automating routine browser actions.
 These tasks are processed locally without any prompts, context or results being sent to external servers.
 This makes local AI not only usable for experimentation, but also for daily work scenarios where privacy, predictability or limited connectivity are important considerations.